 Money is productive.
 It allows and facilitates the exchange of goods.
 Pure barter limits the size of the market.
-Exchange through money comes with markets, and market transactions create the monetary prices.
+Exchange through money comes with markets, and market transactions create monetary prices.
 Money allows the extension of markets and thus promotes productivity and prosperity.
-The benign function of money becomes malignant when monetary manipulation and the abuse of money by state power corrupts the monetary systems.
+The benign function of money becomes malignant when monetary manipulation and the abuse of money by state power corrupt the monetary systems.

 Trade lifts the level of productivity in the economy across the board.
 Likewise, commerce raises the level of satisfaction because people buy and sell goods according to their estimation of utility.
-Under free trade, the demand for a goods reflects the relative utility that it has for different people and will be produced at the place of the highest productivity.
+Under free trade, the demand for goods reflects the relative utility that it has for different people and will be produced at the place of the highest productivity.
 Commerce allows the division of labor, and the division of labor increases productivity.

 Monetary calculation is the tool of economic progress of the economy.
-Profits guide the way to overall improvement of the individual that participate in the market.
+Profits guide the way to the overall improvement of the individual that participates in the market.
 Prices emerge on markets and require money as a tool of calculation and ultimate reference of exchange.
 We accept a dollar bill because we can buy goods — or more specifically: valuable services — with it.

 The essence of a market economy is monetary calculation.
 Ruining the monetary system means ruining the economy.
 Likewise, politically administered prices hamper the efficient allocation because they send falsified signals to the market participants.
-Grave economic errors are the result of falsified prices, particularly because to the governmental manipulations of important prices, including the interest and the exchange rates.
+Grave economic errors are the result of falsified prices, particularly because of the governmental manipulations of important prices, including the interest and the exchange rates.

 Political price interventions occur in many parts of the economy.
-There are price cartels, rent control, minimum wage, interest rate, exchange rate manipulation, taxes, subsidies, “free” education, “free” healthcare, state monopolies and union power.
+There are price cartels, rent control, minimum wage, interest rate, exchange rate manipulation, taxes, subsidies, “free” education, “free” healthcare, state monopolies, and union power.
 All these interventions are highly problematic because they falsify market signals and deceive about the true relationship between wants and resources.
 Price and market intervention lead to distortions in the relationship between supply and demand.

 Economic competition is an eliminatory process.
 Different from politics where the losers stay in business.
 A commercial business cannot survive without profits.
 A prolonged period of losses leads to the elimination of the company.